Black-box Prompt Tuning with Subspace Learning: Experiments

-\paragraph{Prompt Length and Subspace Dimensionality.} As shown in Table~\ref{tab:prompt_length} and Table~\ref{tab:subspace_dimensionality}, we also conduct experiments to investigate the effect of the prompt length and the subspace dimensionality.
-Experimental results show that the accuracy is similar when different prompt length and subspace dimensionality are used, which indicates that our proposed BSL is robust to the choice of prompt length and subspace dimensionality.
+As depicted in Table~\ref{tab:prompt_length} and Table~\ref{tab:subspace_dimensionality}, we also carry out experiments to investigate the impact of the prompt length and the subspace dimensionality.
+The experimental results reveal that the accuracy remains consistent across various prompt lengths and subspace dimensionalities, indicating that our proposed BSL is insensitive to the choice of prompt length and subspace dimensionality.